Undergraduate Courses

 AML 2600

-Introduction to the African American Literary Tradition
+Introduction to African American Literature: Afro-Gulf South

 AML 3673

-Transcultural Narratives: Identity and Global Perspectives
+Asian American Lit: Transcultural Narratives - Identity and Global Perspective

 Megharaj Adhikari